andrea-tango/GenHap/README.md

 All the tested models can be downloaded at <https://github.com/andrea-tango/GenHap/blob/master/Models.zip>.

 For each model, we provide a txt file containing the correct haplotypes (i.e., the ground truth).

+Moreover, we tested GenHap on two real instances: (i) the chromosome 22 of the individual NA12878 obtained starting from high-quality SNP calls and sequencing data made publicly available by the Genome in a Bottle (GIAB) Consortium; (ii) the chromosome 22 obtained starting from PacBio data.

 ## <a name="lic"></a>License ##